 Quick Note: Have a push fit nostril screw?
 You don’t need to remove the charm from the backing prior to insertion – it’s ready to insert as is after washing your hands and cleaning your jewelry.

-Step 1: Wash your hands and clean your jewelry prior to insertion.
+Step 1: Wash your hands and clean your

 Important Note: If you are going to use an autoclave, make sure you remove the charm from the push-fit post to avoid pressure build up.